Aryan0908/Meta-Ads-Project/README1.md

 </details>

 ## 6) Ads with 0 impressions
-- **Scope**: Global
+- **🎯 Scope**: Global

-- **What it answers**: Which ads received no delivery?
+- **👉 What it answers**: Which ads received no delivery?

-- **Why it matters**: There can be many reasons why the ads are not receiving impressions.
+- **👉 Why it matters**: There can be many reasons why the ads are not receiving impressions.
 By filtering these ads we can look for possible causes

 <details>
 <summary><b>▶️ View SQL</b></summary>